But first – safety!

 Are we ingesting essential oils?: some essential oils can be ingested in proper amounts and are used as food and medicine flavorings.
 The French mainly use essential oils in the form of internal medicine & supplementation.
-Before taking internally in any form confirm the oils safety for ingestion with credible sources or an experienced aromatherapy practitioner.
+Before taking internally in any form confirm the oils safety for ingestion with an experienced aromatherapy or aromatic medicine practitioner.

 Children: You wouldn’t keep your aspirin lying around in a place where children can get hold of them, would you?
 So too should you not keep essential oils where children can come into contact with them.
 A common recommendation for children in most essential oil mixtures is a 1 percent dilution rate or at half the strength that an adult would use.

 It is always advised that an experienced aromatherapy practitioner be consulted before using essential oils topically on a child under twelve.
 If a child accidently drinks the oil, give them milk immediately (to dilute the oil), then take them to a hospital.
 Essential oil products that come pre-mixed are made with adults in mind.